Education, Jobs

-Chasing the American Dream: Recent College Graduates and the Great Recession
+Chasing the American dream: Recent college graduates and the Great Recession

 As hundreds of thousands of newly minted college graduates pack away their cap and gowns each year, many have one common worry: “Will I be able to find a job?”
 Rising student loan debt has been the focus of public debate, but the Great Recession has made the overall situation for new graduates that much more difficult.

 The John J. Heldrich Center for Workforce Development at Rutgers University investigated how the recession is affecting college graduates.
-Published in 2012, the report, “Chasing the American Dream: Recent College Graduates and the Great Recession” (PDF), is based on a nationally representative sample of nearly 450 college graduates who completed their degrees between 2006 and 2011.
+Published in 2012, the report, “Chasing the American Dream: Recent College Graduates and the Great Recession,” is based on a nationally representative sample of nearly 450 college graduates who completed their degrees between 2006 and 2011.
 The sampling error is plus or minus 5 percentage points.

 The report’s findings include: